Prostitution, the oldest profession in the world

 Prostitutes would often go on call for private parties, with their eight-hour shift starting at 3 pm and finishing at 11 pm.
 The more mature ones would work from 11 pm to 7 am to capture the late-night drinkers and workers.
 The average age of the customer was thirty-five years old and most were married.

 The prostitutes would be rewarded up to seven days off per month.
 Some of the girls would strike lucky and get called to a party on a millionaires yacht.
 This typically resulted in them getting paid up to one hundred dollars, as well as kept in alcohol and food.
 Others would work from a call house, usually having a day job as a waitress, usherette, factory worker, or movie extra.
-They would leave their phone numbers listed with HQ so they could visit a client at their hotel or apartment.
+They would leave their phone numbers listed for any calls from HQ so they could visit a client at their hotel or apartment.

-Fast forward to the end of the second world war, women were required to work as well as keep the family working.
+Fast forward to the end of the second world war, women were required to work as well as keep the family going.
 With their husbands away fighting, housewives were required to 'soldier on'.
 Without them, the whole country would have sunk.
 Life wasn't at all glamorous but wartime women relished in their dual role as homemaker and breadwinner.

 Swinging Sixties & beyond